isovector/certainty-by-construction/src/book/4-setoids.lagda.md

       a b c d : ℕ
 ```

-Show `refl` is trivial --- the two numbers are already equal:
+Show `refl` is trivial---the two numbers are already equal:

 ```agda
   mod-refl : a ≈ a ⟨mod n ⟩